 JavaScript under the hood

 This article will illustrate the inner workings of JavaScript.
 It will answer questions like: Is JavaScript single-threaded or multi-threaded?
-If it really was single threaded, does that mean that JavaScript will run slower than code in multi-threaded languages because it could not take advantage of processing code in parallel?
 What is the difference between a JavaScript engine and a JavaScript runtime environment?

 The big picture

 Code takes a long way from the human-readable format that you write (source code) to the format that a computer can understand (machine code).
-It is important to understand this path to make you a better coder.
-As usual we will focus on JavaScript though many of the concepts described here apply to other interpreted languages as well.
+We will focus on JavaScript though many of the concepts described here apply to other interpreted languages as well.

 JavaScript engine